addishiwotb/Telecom-Churn-Analysis/README.md

 I built this dashboard to slice and dice the data across a few key areas:
 * The Big Picture: Keeping a close eye on our overall churn rate and total revenue loss.
 * Customer Longevity: Tracking how tenure impacts a customer's likelihood to leave (identifying the "danger zone" months).
-* Contract & Billing Choices: Analyzing how month-to-month contracts vs. annual contracts, or payment methods like electronic checks, tie into customer retention.
+* Contract & Billing Choices: Analyzing how month to month contracts vs. annual contracts, or payment methods like electronic checks, tie into customer retention.
 * Product Performance: Looking at churn patterns across different internet services (like Fiber Optic vs. DSL)

 ## 🧠 Customer Risk Levels